 Omega-3 is a polyunsaturated fatty acid or PUFA.
 What does that mean?
 A fatty acid is an organic acid, and ‘polyunsaturated’ means it has multiple chemical bonds between its constituent carbon atoms.
 The term ‘omega’ is derived from organic chemistry and refers to the order of those carbon atoms on a molecular level.

 Omega-3 has a number of important roles to play in our health.
 They are a key building block of the membranes in every cell in our bodies.
 Omega-3 in our skin and eye cells help to prevent the loss of moisture.
 It is used by our bodies to generate energy and to power cell receptors, the biological mechanisms that receive signals from outside the cell and control the expression of genes.

 In addition, omega-3 fatty acids are used by the body to make hormones that regulate:

 - The movement of artery walls

 - Blood clotting

-A further function is the production of signalling molecules called eicosanoids, which play a vital role in such immune system responses as inflammation following infection, as well as a cardiovascular and lung function.
+A further function is the production of signalling molecules called eicosanoids, which play a vital role in such immune system (what to eat for a healthy immune system?) responses as inflammation following infection, as well as a cardiovascular and lung function.